In France, visits to the Doctor are paid for by the State. Like most other first world countries, you say. (I’m looking at you, U.S.A.)

 2. Stay in the hospital for several days

-The Duchess of Cambridge (aka Kate Middleton) may have left the hospital a mere 3-4 hours after giving birth, but she is not French.
+The Princess of Wales (aka Kate Middleton) may have left the hospital a mere 3-4 hours after giving birth, but she is not French.
 In France, instances such as surgeries, giving birth or other medical events mean you get to stay in the hospital for at least 1-4 days, with the possibility of nurse follow-up at home.

 And French hospital food, I found at least, is pretty decent.
 They try to mix it up with different courses and treat it like a proper meal.
 (Sadly lacking the wine, however.)

 ☞ READ MORE: Giving birth in France: Oh Baby!

 3. Doctor’s offices are in apartment buildings